bitsyamagu/methyl-stat/README.md

 - f5_to_fq
   - fastq extraction tool for reads with ModbaseProbs data stored in fast5 files.
 - ont2bisul
-  - ont2bisul transforms an ONT's BAM file to a virtually Bisul-converted BAM file to utilize IGV for detailed visualization.
+  - ont2bisul transforms an ONT's BAM file to a virtually bisulfite-converted BAM file to utilize IGV for detailed visualization.

 # Installation
 ## Common dependencies